 You will now sew along the crease of the fabric which is 5mm from the edge of the bias binding.

 TIP – Make sure your needle is in the central position and then you can normally place the edge of your foot alongside the edge of the fabrics and this should be roughly 5mm from the edge when sewing.
 Check to be sure!
+I’m using a very marrow foot so mine doesn’t align with the edge.
 Be careful not to pull your fabric through as it may stretch.

 Sew along the edge of the bias binding approximately 2mm from the edge.
 Press well when finished.